-We draw attention to Note 26 to the financial statement which indicates that the company has accumulated losses and its net worth has been substantially eroded.
-These conditions, along with other matters set forth in Note 26 indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
-However, the financial statements of the Company have been prepared on a going concern basis for the reasons stated in the said Note.
+We draw attention to Note 26 in the financial statements, which indicates that the Company's net worth is eroded, indicating the existence of material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
+However, the financial statements of the Company have been prepared on a going concern for the reasons stated in the said Note.